sandroboehme/sling-gce-k8s-launchpad/README.md

 * Start the Docker container of the web server and link to the MongoDB server
     * `docker run -e MONGO_HOST='mongo' -p 8080:8080 --link mongo sandroboehme/sample-app:2.0.0`
     * Exposes the port 8080 of the image to 8080
-* It's available after startup at `http://localhost:8080´
+* Sling is available after startup at `http://localhost:8080´
+* The sample app is available at `http://localhost:8080/content/mynode.test`
 * Stop the MongoDB Docker container `docker stop mongo`
 * Remove the MongoDB Docker container `docker rm mongo`
 * Find the container id of the web server with `docker ps -a`